flast101/docker-privesc/README.md

 -t: terminal
 -i: interactive

+- **Run to an interactive container with a shell:**
+**`docker run --name flast101 alpine:latest sh`**
+-t: terminal
+-i: interactive

 - **List containers:**
 **`docker ps -a`**

 - **remove a container:**
 **`docker rm -f flast101`**

+- **Create image from the Dockerfile:**
+**`docker build -t myimage:version .`**

 - **List images:**
-**`docker image`**
+**`docker images`**

 - **Remove image**
 **`docker image rm flast101:v1.0`**

 **Key points to understand:**
 - By default, any machine container is run with root privileges (ie. you have root privileges inside the container).
 It means that any user (by default, any member of the "docker" group) who has access to the Docker Daemon has root privileges in the container.
-- Sometimes you will want to remove a container and rerun it because you updated the image (or changed the docker file).
+- Sometimes you will want to remove a container and rerun it because you updated the image (or changed the Dockerfile).
 If you need to remove a container, data changes you made are not persistent.
 We usually mount a host directory to access persistent data from the container.

-For example, you will run a container using the following command if you want to run a nginx server:
+For example for a web site example, you will run a container using the following command if you want to run a nginx server:
 ```
 docker run -tid -p 8080:80 -v /srv/data/nginx/:/usr/share/nginx/html/ --name flast101 nginx:latest
 ```
 ***/srv/data/nginx/*** is host directory to be shared.
 In this case, it contains the pages of your web site.
-And ***/usr/share/nginx/html/*** is the target directory in the container where the files are used.
+***/usr/share/nginx/html/*** is the target directory in the container where the files are used.
 That's great !
 Your site contents are persistent, you can modify them independently from the web server, and you can update and maintain the web server without affecting the web site content.
 An (almost) perfect wolrd.

-Now, let's suppose you are the admin and you want John to be able to run a container.
-You add John in the "docker" group or give him the ability to run docker as a suders.
+Now, let's suppose you are the admin and you want John to be able to run a container for whatever reason.
+You add John in the "docker" group or give him the ability to run docker as a sudoer.
 Fine, John can handle the web site or any other application you want him to run/maintain.
 **But what if John runs a container using this command:**
 **`docker run -tid -v /etc/:/mnt/ --name flast101 ubuntu:latest bash`**

-This is where security problems arise: he can easily read the "shadow" file, and he can also create a new root user by entering it directly in le "passwd" file...
+This is where security problems arise: he can easily read and writethe `**/etc/shadow`** file, and he can also create a new root user by entering it directly in the **`/etc/passwd`** file...
 WTF are you doing John !? ;-)

 ## 2- GTFOBins